pghvlaans/sbotools/man/sboupgrade.1.md

 14: in **batch**, **nointeractive** or **dry-run**, required user or group missing.\
 15: GPG verification failed.\
-16: reading keyboard input failed.
+16: reading keyboard input failed.\
+17: could not give **SBO_HOME** valid contents.

 ## BUGS

+100% accuracy cannot be guaranteed for the option addition prompt.
+It may rarely appear when options appear to be documented, but are not.

-None known.
+Otherwise, none known.
 If found, Issues and Pull Requests to
 <https://github.com/pghvlaans/sbotools/> are always welcome.

 ## SEE ALSO